Success Stories

 An active member of his community in Mali, Mr. Sy deals with young families who make their living by working on private farms.
 He sees how these families face intense obstacles on daily basis, including extreme poverty, inadequate education, and lack of the necessary skills to maintain their livelihood or dream of a better future.
 “I regularly participate in meetings to address the issues of this community,” he reports, “and I try as much as I can with my skills and time to [participate in] the different initiatives targeting development in this community.
 For example, fixing the main road or integrating the traditional banking system.
 From observing and exchanging conversations with the members of the community, I learned a lot about their needs and decided to start a social business that consists of coaching, teaching, and organizing people in my community.
 Currently, I teach parents literacy courses at night because they work for their bosses during the day.
 I hold language and leadership classes for the youth when their schools aren’t open or during weekends where they are free.”

-Mr. Sy emphasizes that during the IU Institute, “the networking sessions helped me connect with a lot of American professionals, and particularly very strongly with Dr. Bryan Richards, a visual communications design professor at IUPUI.”
+Mr. Sy emphasizes that during the IU Institute, “the networking sessions helped me connect with a lot of American professionals, and particularly very strongly with Dr. Bryan Richards, a visual communications design professor at IUI.”
 As a team, they were able to later take advantage of the Reciprocal Exchange component of the Fellowship, a funding opportunity that allows American professionals to travel to sub-Saharan Africa and continue collaborative work with Fellowship alumni in-country.
 "The Fellowship made possible my connection with Dr. Richards and his travel to Mali," said Mr. Sy.
 "He helped me and my friend Derrin Slack to develop and implement training in design thinking that provided professional certification to 20 sports coaches and community activists."

 The 2018 program marked IU’s third consecutive year with the Mandela Washington Fellowship for Young African Leaders program, funded by the U.S. Department of State.
 IU hosted 25 young professionals (ages 25-35) from 20 different countries across sub-Saharan Africa and provided intensive training to help Fellows further develop skills and experiences in civic leadership and community service, as well as technical capacity in areas such as community development, volunteerism, grassroots activism, leadership, social entrepreneurship, philanthropy, and fundraising.